El Rushbo documented to be almost always right now, almost 99.6% of the time.

 Also, a programming note.

-Ladies and gentlemen, tomorrow, tomorrow night I have a rush to excellence appearance in Philadelphia.
+Ladies and gentlemen, tomorrow, tomorrow night, I have a Rush to Excellence appearance in Philadelphia.

-Now, normally, in order to make sure I am there, we would have a guest host in tomorrow, and I would leave in the morning to uh allow for any possible weather delays, mechanicals on the airplane, or anything unforeseen.
+Now, normally, in order to make sure I am there, we would have a guest host in tomorrow, and I would leave in the morning to allow for any possible weather delays, mechanicals on the airplane, or anything unforeseen.

-I mean, if you're going to be in Philadelphia at 7:30, you've got to be there.
+I mean, if you're going to be in Philadelphia at 7.30, you've got to be there.

-Well, 7:30 curtain call, 6.30 backstage stuff.
+Well, 7.30 curtain call, 6.30 backstage stuff.

 It's a two-hour flight.